Yvonne202202/Coding1/README.md

   myClock.setTempo(120);
   myClock.setTicksPerBeat(4);
 ```
 * The maxiClock system is also used.
+Run a test with a conditional statement to see if there is a clock tick.
 Call ticker() inside the play() function to advance the clock.
 The song() function is created and the conditional statement and modulus % are used in it to produce a more interesting rhythm.
 ```
      function song()